Jinkaichun/vTRACE/README.md

 - `evoRBD_ba5_trained.pth`
 - `evoRBD_wt_trained.pth`

 Place the entire saprot_model folder into `./phenotype_inference/code/ace2_binding_prediction/configs/' directory.

+After completing the setup above, this notebook can be used to predict ACE2-binding affinity and pairwise antigenic distances from RBD sequences, and to evaluate model performance on external validation datasets.

+For convenience, precomputed results for real-world RBD sequences are provided in `./data/`, including the pairwise antigenic-distance file `filtered_mutant_ad_mix.parquet` and ACE2-binding file `XXX`.
+Therefore, this notebook can be skipped when running the downstream analyses.

 ### `1_antigenic_cluster.ipynb`